gregkseno/masters-thesis/README.rst

 .. class:: center

-    :Research title: A Model for Creating a Personalized Avatar of a Person for a Virtual Fitting of Clothes
+    :Title: A Model for Creating a Personalized Avatar of a Person for a Virtual Fitting of Clothes
-    :Research Type: Magister's Thesis
+    :Type: Magister's Thesis
     :Author: Ksenofontov Gregory Sergeevich
     :Supervisor: Candidate of Physico-Mathematical Sciences, Yanina Anastasia Olegovna